 Concrete art really happened all by chance, a dare really.
 I never really expected to be "an artist."
 In fact, it's taken me years really to accept that as a title, I'm really more of a concrete junkie who's a pretty good mimic.
 At an advanced countertop class the instructor poured a bright blue 1/2" shower panel using pigment intended for paint, explaining that you could use a variety of pigments to color concrete.
 My mind literally exploded and I said to him, a little in jest, that if I could make blue, that I could pour "Starry, Starry Night" he laughed and that turned into a dare of sorts.
 Several months later after playing in my studio, I did, much to his amazement and that was the beginning of my concrete art journey.

 In talking with my friend and mentor about a new art piece he said this, "there is rarely something new developed in the world of concrete, this is something no one has ever done before, it's totally new."
 As I began to really search and look, he was right, it is.
 These pieces are poured in colored concrete, upside down and backwards, they are not colored or stained afterwards, they are poured as you see them, no gimmicks.
-In watching a special on Pompeii, I watched as they uncovered a concrete tile floor that had laid beneath the ashes for thousands of years, when cleaned off and restored, it looked as it had the day before the volcano had erupted, it was in that moment that I realized what I would call the art that I had created, because I knew it would last the test of time.
+While watching a special on Pompeii, I sat stunned as they uncovered a concrete tile floor that had laid beneath the ashes for thousands of years.
+When cleaned off and restored, it looked as it had the day before the volcano had erupted, it was in that moment that I realized what I would call the art that I had created, because I knew it would last the test of time.

 Below are samples of pieces that I have done, some are in showers, some are wall hangings, others are permanent wall installations.
 Pieces are sealed for interior or exterior use, they are permanently sealed and food and UV safe.
 We welcome commercial and residential installations.
-We do ship nationwide.
-We are also available for installation services.
+We do ship nationwide and will provide installation instructions however, if you prefer, we are also available for installation services.

 Panel Installation Include but are not limited to: